vanshika0111/AI--Voice-Assistance/readme.md

 Yes, the virtual assistant has made everyone's lives a little more easier.
 Whether it's to switch on an air conditioner or to clean your desk or make a google search or to send mail or to play the songs.
 It has got everything for you.
-AI assistat or AI virtual assistant or digital assistant is a program that understands voice commands.
+AI assistat or AI virtual assistant or digital assistant is a program that understands voice command(s).

 #### **HOW IT WORKS?**
 ---